adonisjs/legacy.adonisjs.com/docs/blog/14-august-release.md

 }
 ```

-Similar, the before rule enforces the date to be before the specified date or offset.
+Similarly, the `before` rule enforces the date to be before the specified date or offset.

 ### `afterField` and `beforeField` rules